Skip to main content

 If you are not routing payments through OzuraPay you only need the vault pub key (frontend) and vault API key (backend).

 The vault API secret must never be sent to the browser.
-The SDK’s fetchWaxKey mechanism exists specifically so your server can mint a short-lived session credential (wax key) without exposing the secret.
+The SDK’s session mechanism exists specifically so your server can create a short-lived credential without exposing the secret.
 See the Server SDK for setup.

 Quick Initialization

 Always wrap OzVault.create() in a try/catch.
-If initialization fails (e.g. pub key blocked, fetchWaxKey threw, backend unreachable) the promise rejects.
+If initialization fails (e.g. pub key blocked, session endpoint unreachable, backend error) the promise rejects.
 Without a catch, the failure is a silent unhandled rejection and the fields appear to hang.

 let vault;